-The proposal for the site is to demolish the new house and then construct a new detached dwelling.
-The existing access point from Copse Wood Way will be reused by the new property.
+The proposal for the site is to renovate and extend the existing house to the side and rear.
 The proposed scheme does not require the removal or pruning of any of the trees on site, or of trees within nearby adjacent sites; therefore, the landscape character of the site will be unaffected by the proposal.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.